Help to Buy London

 Strong house price growth has made it especially hard for buyers in London where the cost of property is approximately 11.78 times more than the average London wage.

 By using Help to Buy, you will only need a 5% deposit with a Help to Buy: Equity Loan, subject to eligibility, terms and conditions.
 Since the equity loan in London can be up to 40%, you will be able to take out an even smaller mortgage and it will be easier for you to prove to lenders that you can afford the monthly repayments.
 Furthermore you will have access to better mortgage rates.

 Let’s for example take a property in London with a price tag of £360,000, without the London Help to Buy Scheme buyers would need an annual income of £85,000 to pay the mortgage after paying a 5% deposit of £18,000.
-However, with the London Help to Buy scheme buyers could secure the same property with an annual income of £50,000 after receiving the 40% interest-free loan from the Government.
+However, with the London Help to Buy scheme buyers could secure the same property with an annual income of £50,000 after receiving the 40% equity loan from the government.